daKmoR/testing-workflow-for-web-components/README.md

 TOTAL: 42 SUCCESS
 ```

-If there are failing tests it will only them in the summary with the specific browsers that had the problem.
+If there are failing tests it will output them in the summary with the specific browser where it failed.
 ```
 SUMMARY:
 ✔ 40 tests completed